Skip to main content

 Product Organization

-Products are organized by:
+Products are organized through several key features:

 Example hierarchy: